Colimits and cocompletions in internal higher category theory: Kan extensions

-By making use of the equivalence $\phi\colon \Over{\IPSh_{\Univ}(\I{C})}{F}\simeq \IPSh_{\Univ}(\Over{\I{C}}{F})$ from lemma~\ref{lem:PshSlice}, we now obtain a commutative square
+By making use of the equivalence $\phi\colon \Over{\IPSh(\I{C})}{F}\simeq \IPSh(\Over{\I{C}}{F})$ from Lemma~\ref{lem:PshSlice}, we now obtain a commutative square

-in which the upper row is given by the categories of cocones over $\phi$ and over $\phi \Over{h}{F}\simeq h_{(\Over{\I{C}}{F})}$, respectively.
-By making use of the fact that $p_!$ is a left adjoint and therefore preserves colimits, we may thus replace $\I{C}$ by $\Over{\I{C}}{F}$ and therefore assume without loss of generality $F=\diag(1)$, in which case the desired result follows from proposition~\ref{prop:colimitYonedaEmbedding}. \end{proof}
+As $p_!$ is a left adjoint and therefore preserves colimits, we may thus replace $\I{C}$ by $\Over{\I{C}}{F}$ and can therefore assume without loss of generality $F=1_{\IPSh(\I{C})}$, in which case the desired result follows from Proposition~\ref{prop:colimitYonedaEmbedding}. \end{proof}